The breathtaking Presidio is a must-see attraction in San Francisco.

 Tourists are mesmerized by this scene, spending hours watching the constant parade of cars thudding across the bridge, or cyclists riding along it.
 Roughly 40 million cars cross this bridge each year.

-If the bridge becomes shrouded in fog, you will hear the haunting sounds of the fog horn across the Bay, warning approaching ships.
+If the bridge becomes shrouded in fog, you will hear the haunting sounds of the fog horn across the Bay to warn approaching ships.

 One of the most astounding facts about the Golden Gate Bridge, is that it can move nearly 28 feet sideways, on windy days!
 This is known as deflection.